-(Pocket-lint) - Lossless Audio is now available in Apple Music.
-Launched as part of Apple's WWDC 2021 keynote, the ability to listen to tracks in better than CD quality 24-bit 48kHz and even higher is now available.
+(Pocket-lint) - Lossless Audio offers much better sound quality in Apple Music.
+Members can listen to tracks in better than CD quality 24-bit 48kHz or higher.

 You do have to jump through a few hoops to get it, however.
 And, you will need the right equipment.